Table of Contents

 Your body uses glucose for energy.
-High glucose levels (hyperglycemia) can be a sign of diabetes or insulin resistance (when the body does not respond to insulin, a hormone to help control glucose levels).
+High blood sugar levels (hyperglycemia) can be a sign of diabetes or insulin resistance (when the body does not respond to insulin, a hormone to help control glucose levels).
 High glucose levels can be a side effect of HIV drugs.
 Your health care provider can monitor your levels through glucose tests.
-For the most accurate results, it is best to check glucose levels when you have been fasting (not eating or drinking anything but water for about eight hours).
-For more information, see The Well Project's article on Diabetes.
+For the most accurate results, it is best to check blood sugar levels when you have been fasting (not eating or drinking anything but water for about eight hours).
+For more information, see our fact sheet on Diabetes.

 - Blood fat (lipids)

-Many people living with HIV have an increased amount of fat, or lipids, in their blood such as cholesterol and triglycerides.
+Many people living with HIV have an increased amount of fat, or lipids, in their blood.
+Some lipids are cholesterol and triglycerides.
 Higher cholesterol levels can increase the risk of a heart attack or stroke.
 Higher triglycerides can increase the risk of damage to the pancreas (pancreatitis).
 Your lab report will list the amount of the following lipids in your blood (for the most accurate results, it is best to check lipid levels when you have been fasting):

 - Total cholesterol